rakshitarrao23/AI-Resume-Screening-Agent/README.md

 * A web-based user interface
 * Bias and fairness evaluation
 * More extensive testing with diverse resume formats
+---

 15. Test Dataset

 The repository includes 10 synthetic resumes created specifically for testing the AI Resume Screening Agent.

 The candidate names, email addresses and phone numbers in the dataset are fictional placeholders and should not be treated as real candidate information.
+---

 16. Conclusion

-The AI Resume Screening Agent demonstrates an end-to-end workflow for automatically parsing resumes, comparing candidates against a Job Description, calculating relevance, and producing an ordered shortlist.
+The AI Resume Screening Agent demonstrates an end-to-end workflow for automatically parsing resumes, comparing candidates against a Job Description, calculating relevance, and producing an ordered short

-The project demonstrates the practical use of Natural Language Processing, sentence embeddings and cosine similarity for automated resume screening.